 In today's marketplace, there are many wood preservative systems available to the public.
-It is important that those wood preservatives reviewed by AWPA's Technical Committees and found in AWPA Standard U1 are selected at retentions that are appropriate for each Use Category.
-The following table is specific to Southern pine, but should be helpful in determining if the treated wood at your local retailer is treated with the correct preservative at the proper retention (expressed in pounds active ingredient per cubic foot of wood):
+It is important that those wood preservatives reviewed by AWPA's Technical Committees and found in AWPA Standard U1 are selected at levels that are appropriate for each Use Category.
+The following table is specific to Southern pine, but should be helpful in determining if the treated wood at your local retailer is treated with the correct preservative at the proper retention (the nominal retention amounts below are expressed in pounds active ingredient per cubic foot of wood):

 |Code||Preservative Name||UC1, 2||UC3B||UC4A||UC4B|